trustworthyml-uom/home/_projects/a-project.md

 title: Explainable Artificial Intelligence for Smart City Applications.

 description: |
 With the rapid development of Internet of Things (IoT) architectures, we find many interesting applications enhancing our day-to-day lives, such as smart cities, wearable devices, and industrial automation.
-Such IoT applications utilize the expressive power of Artificial Intelligence (AI) techniques, particularly Deep Neural Networks (DNNs), to provide improved functionality and user experience.
-For instance, state-of-the-art Human Activity Recognition (HAR) Systems in smart city applications are powered by Deep Learning techniques.

 people:
   - prof-a